29 Viscous-Dominated Flows

 (57)

-Stokes Flow Around a 2-D Ellipse
+Flow Around a Two-Dimensional Ellipse

 (58)

-where and are the fractions of the semi-major and semi-minor axes, respectively.
+where and are the length fractions of the semi-major and semi-minor axes, respectively.
 The stream function for Stokes flow satisfies the biharmonic equation

 (59)